riandy-dimas/exchange-rates/README.md

 ### Deployment

-Currently this web application is automatically deployed and can be accessed on [Exchange Rates](https://exchange-rate.netlify.com/).
+This web application is automatically deployed, hosted using [Netlify](https://netlify.com) and can be accessed on [this link](https://exchange-rate.netlify.com/).

+### API

+Rates data are used from https://exchangeratesapi.io/.

 ---